antoniotorone/GiorgioDiFrancesco-photography/README.md

 ##### Fix

-1.After looking around the website and through the codes I noticed that when I copied and paste the form I didn't also paste the emailjs.init() method with my user id inside [View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621631707/2nd%20milestone-image/testing/fix-email-js-id_ozzn40.jpg).
+1. After looking around the website and through the codes I noticed that when I copied and paste the form I didn't also paste the emailjs.init() method with my user id inside [View-here] (https://res.cloudinary.com/anto8913/image/upload/v1621631707/2nd%20milestone-image/testing/fix-email-js-id_ozzn40.jpg).
    I fixed it to implement it everywhere.

-### Testing in the browser and mobile devices

-1. The website has been tested in Opera, Microsoft Explorer browsers, iPhone 6/7/8/11, Sony Xperia x1 with a positive response and not any layout issues.
-[View-here-the-home-page-in-Opera] ()
-[View-here-the-home-page-in-Microsoft-Explorer] ()
-[View-here-the-home-page-in-iphone11] ()
-[View-here-the-home-page-in-sonyxperiax1ultra] ()
-[View-here-the-home-page-in-samsung] ()

 ## Deployment